vivosys/bundlerepo/doc/README.txt

 bundles/org.eclipse.osgi/org.eclipse.osgi/3.7.0.v20110224 contains the files necessary for publishing the corresponding Equinox bundle.
 Since the Equinox project provides this as a bundle, no manifest template is required.

+Templates:

+Some sample bundlor templates are provided in the templates directory.